frankaemika/docs/source/ros_introduction.rst

 franka_gripper
 --------------
-This package implements the ``franka_gripper_node`` for interfacing a gripper of type FRANKA HAND from ROS.
-The node publishes the joint states of the gripper and offers action servers for the following actions:
+This package implements the ``franka_gripper_node`` for interfacing a Hand from ROS.
+The node publishes the state of the Hand and offers the following `actions servers`:

  * ``franka_gripper::MoveAction(width, speed)``: moves to a target `width` with the defined `speed`.